 '''

 import "trappe1998.lt"

 import "dreiding1990.lt"

 Butane inherits TraPPE Dreiding {

 ...

 }

 '''

-Details: Moltemplate attempts to resolve duplicate atom types or molecule types if they are found in both parents, giving priority to the first parent in the list of parents following the "inherits" keyword. ("TraPPE" in this example.
-Note: This feature has not been rigorously tested as of 2013-4-07.)
+Details: Moltemplate attempts to resolve duplicate atom types or molecule types if they are found in both parents, giving priority to the first parent in the list of parents following the "inherits" keyword. ("TraPPE" in this example.)

-11.8.2 Inheritance vs. Nesting
+9.8.2 Inheritance vs. Nesting